yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 Close, but we're a bit off.
 The main difference here likely lies in the calculation of volatility.

-Since we have the actual price of the call option, we can go backwards and find the 'actual' volatility of NVDA.
-This is know as the `implied volatility (IV)` and its reflects the market's expectation of the volatility of the underlying stock from now until the expiration of the option.
-Basically, IV can help us understand the **market sentiment** around the underlying stock.
-A high IV suggests the market expects large price movements (this could be up or down), while a low IV suggests more stable prices.
+Since we have the actual price of the call option, we can go backward and find the 'actual' volatility of NVDA.
+This is known as the `implied volatility (IV)` and it reflects the market's expectation of the volatility of the underlying stock from now until the expiration of the option.
+IV can help us understand **market sentiment** around the underlying stock.
+A high IV suggests the market expects large price movements (up or down), while a low IV suggests more stable prices.
 Note that implied volatility is not constant across all option contracts for a given stock.

 To calculate IV, we just need to invert _equation 9_.
-While there is no explicit form for $\sigma$, we can use a root finding optimization method to approximate the numerical solution.
+While there is no explicit form for $\sigma$, we can use a root-finding optimization method to approximate the numerical solution.
 I used the Brent's method (`brentq`) in the `scipy` library.

 - Initial calculation of volatility: **0.5194**
 - Calculated implied volatility: **0.5538**